Note: This article was updated on April 6, 2026

 Set Up Obtainium

-Setting up Obtainium is more or less a set-it-and-forget-it type of deal.
-The bulk of the process is configuring your apps to be tracked, and making sure they identify correctly.
+Setting up Obtainium is quite easy, and once you’re finished Obtainium will take care of the maintenance of your apps and emulators.
+The bulk of the process is configuring your apps to be tracked, and making sure they identify correctly to update accordingly.

 Step 1: Download Obtainium

-- On your handheld, open up your preferred web browser, and head to https://github.com/ImranR98/Obtainium.
+- On your handheld, open up your preferred web browser, and head to https://github.com/ImranR98/Obtainium or https://obtainium.imranr.dev/

-- Look for the Releases section (or scroll down until you see the word Releases) and click whichever version it shows there.
+- Look for the Releases section (or scroll down until you see the word Releases) and tap on this section.

 - Under the Assets section, find the newest APK.